StyleTec/hipara/README.md

 To Install
 ======
+Right-click and install the scanner.inf file.
-Open the command line as administrator.
+Open the command line as administrator and go to Scanner/compiled.
 Type "fltmc load scanner.sys".

 To Run
 ======